What is the Disability Tax Credit?

-This means that you are taking more than 1 or 2 injections of insulin per day, you are monitoring your blood glucose levels 6 or more times per day, you are monitoring your carbohydrate income to match your insulin needs, and you are keeping detailed data on trends and patterns for your diabetes care.
+This means that you are taking more than 1 or 2 injections of insulin per day, you are monitoring your blood glucose levels 6 or more times per day, you are monitoring your carbohydrate intake to match your insulin needs, and you are keeping detailed data on trends and patterns for your diabetes care.

 I’m on an insulin pump so I automatically qualify right?

 WRONG.
 As of the 2004 tax year, the method of insulin delivery no longer matters.
 What does matter is the time you spend on Life-Sustaining Therapy.
-In previous years, the amount of time spent injecting insulin was the criteria for acceptance.
+In previous years, the amount of time spent injecting insulin was the criterion for acceptance.
 Insulin pumps inject 24/7.
 With the changes, activities must take away from routine daily living.